AndreyMav/gavrila-ai/README.md

 1. Store your **Slack signing secret** securely
 2. Verify incoming requests in n8n using the signing secret
 3. Use n8n's built-in verification or custom verification logic
+4. **User Authorization**: Configure `authorized_slack_user_ids` in `Gavrila - Configure.json`:
+   - Add comma-separated Slack user IDs of authorized users (e.g., `U09LHK2NA3T,U12345678`)
+   - The webhook will reject requests from unauthorized users with message: "Sorry, I don't know you well enough."
+   - To find a user's Slack ID: Click on their profile → More → Copy member ID

 ### 5. Response Handling
 1. **Respond quickly** (within 3 seconds) to avoid Slack timeouts